Last updated on 2026-03-25

 - Maintenance Technician: Focuses on routine maintenance and troubleshooting of mechanical systems in various industries.

-- Field Service Technician: Provides on-site support for machinery installation, maintenance, and repairs.
+- Field Service Technician: Provides on-site support and repairs for industrial equipment, often traveling to client locations.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.